Ken Jenkins (American football)

-Kenneth Walton 'Kenny' Jenkins (born May 8, 1959) is a former American football running back.
+Kenneth Walton 'Kenny' Jenkins (born May 8, 1959) is an American former professional football player who was a running back in the National Football League (NFL).

-He played in the National Football League for the Philadelphia Eagles, Detroit Lions, and Washington Redskins from 1982 to 1987.
-He played college football at Bucknell University.
+He played in the NFL for the Philadelphia Eagles, Detroit Lions, and Washington Redskins from 1982 to 1987.
+He played college football for the Bucknell Bison.
 Jenkins retired from the Washington Redskins in 1987.
 He holds an NFL record as the only player to amass 75+ yards rushing, 75+ yards receiving, and 75+ yards on kickoff returns in one game.

 Business

 Jenkins, a senior advisor, is a top producer for National Financial Partners, an insurance and financial-solutions company.
 He is also a motivational speaker.

 Jenkins is a member of the board of trustees for Landon School, a private independent school in Bethesda, Maryland; a member of the Washington, DC Board of Trade; and board member for several nonprofits.